M2PL/Machines-Against-Malaria/README.md

 # Machines against malaria
-This code corresponds to the work XXX ##TODO
+This code corresponds to the work done by M2PL in building ABS and dual-activity prediction models.
+Code relating to cluster-based undersampling, chemical space visualization, model building and evaluation are contained within the respective folders and the datasets for scripts are available in the Databases folder.

 ## Requirements
 Create a conda environment using the following command: